 Note: The figure plots the median impulse response estimates of the % deviation from steady state of output and the annualized % deviations from steady state for the policy rate and inflation resulting from a regional shock.
-Each labeled column corresponds to where the shock originated.
+Each labeled column corresponds to the region where the shock originated.
 The Northeast region is in green, the South region is in blue, the Midwest in yellow, the West in red and the black line is the national variable.
 The shaded areas represent the 70% credible interval for each series.

 Figures 11 and 12 plot the response of two types of regional demand shocks, consumption and investment respectively.
 With respect to the positive regional consumption shock we see that regional output increases immediately in the originating region and peaks about three to four quarters after the shock.
 The positive output gap in the originating region is large enough to create a positive national output gap.
 I also see the traditional demand-pull inflation in both the originating shock region as well as at the national level.
 However, the positive national output gap and the small increase in national inflation only marginally increases the policy rate.
-Similar, dynamics are realized by the national consumption shock but at a larger scale.